Program overview:

 Grant amount:

-Following the EOI process, applicants who are invited to submit a final grant application have the opportunity* to apply for up to $125,000 (exclusive of GST).
+Applicants who were successful in the EOI process are invited to submit a final grant application for up to $125,000 (exclusive of GST).

 An invitation to apply for program funding does not guarantee your project will be approved for funding.